mikeodr/mikeodr.github.io/_posts/2014-11-30-raspberrypi-distcc.markdown

 tags: ["distcc", "compiling", "cross compiling"]
 ---

-Typically it can be a bit hard to compile for one architecture on CPU while using another.
+Typically it can be a bit hard to compile for one architecture of CPU while using another.
 One way around that is to use `distcc` to take advantage of distributed complication.
 Thus using other machines you have handy to do the compiling for you natively.
 Use your x86 machine